-20-minute I.V. infusion of 300 mg rac-LA.55 Cmax and AUC values were significantly increased over the onetime dose.
+20-minute I.V. infusion of 300 mg rac-LA.55 Cmax and AUC values were significantly increased over the one-time dose.
 Cmax values reached 21.9 mcg/mL versus 12.9 mcg/mL and AUC values increased from 376.2 mcg min/mL (6.27 mcg hr/mL) to 1,049 mcg min/mL (17.48 mcg min/mL).

-Based on the mean values from eight human PK studies utilizing 600 mg rac-LA, the current authors suggest the threshold of activation of the therapeutic effects of LA is equal to Cmax of 4-5 mcg/mL (~20-25 μ M) and AUC equal to 2.85 mcg hr/mL.^{17,45,46,55-59} More consistent therapeutic results may be achieved at plasma concentrations of 10-20 mcg/mL (~50-100 μ M) of the natural enantiomer, RLA.^{17,60} The upper limit of the human therapeutic concentration range is ~50 mcg/mL (~250 μ M).41
+Based on the mean values from eight human PK studies utilizing 600 mg rac-LA, the current authors suggest the threshold of activation of the therapeutic effects of LA is equal to Cmax of 4-5 mcg/mL ($\sim\!20\text{-}25~\mu\text{M})$ and AUC equal to 2.85 mcg hr/mL. $^{17,45,46,55\text{-}59}$ More consistent therapeutic results may be achieved at plasma concentrations of 10-20 mcg/mL ($\sim\!50\text{-}100~\mu\text{M})$ of the natural enantiomer, RLA.
+17,60 The upper limit of the human therapeutic concentration range is $\sim\!50~\text{mcg/mL}$ ($\sim\!250~\mu\text{M})$.
+41

-A basic principle of pharmacology states that free drug (not bound to plasma proteins) is more biologically active than plasma protein-bound drug and mostly responsible for the therapeutic action.61-63 Most PK studies and assays for LA have measured the total LA content in serum or plasma rather than differentiating the concentrations of free and bound LA.
+A basic principle of pharmacology states that free drug (not bound to plasma proteins) is more biologically active than plasma protein-bound drug and mostly responsible for the therapeutic action.
+61-63 Most PK studies and assays for LA have measured the total LA content in serum or plasma rather than differentiating the concentrations of free and bound LA.
 Many different techniques with varying degrees of efficiency have been utilized to determine the total LA concentrations.
-In vitro, rac-LA spiked into human plasma is not measurable in "free" form until plasma protein binding is saturated at ~4-5 μM (0.825-1.030 mcg/mL).64 In rats, it was reported only 20 percent (~0.8 mcg/mL) of the total plasma RLA (~4 mcg/mL) was free (using the Centrisart ultrafiltration device).
+In vitro, rac-LA spiked into human plasma is not measurable in "free" form until plasma protein binding is saturated at \sim 4-5 μ M (0.825-1.030 mcg/mL).64 In rats, it was reported only 20 percent (~0.8 mcg/mL) of the total plasma RLA (~4 mcg/mL) was free (using the Centrisart ultrafiltration device).
 The level of free/unbound RLA was concentration independent and temperature dependent.
-The "free" value corresponded to the amounts of RLA found in skeletal muscle by microdialysis and was extrapolated to account for plasma protein binding in humans.17 Since the therapeutic efficacy of a compound is associated with the "free" levels and levels of "free" drug concentration differ from species to species (and even wide inter-individual differences are known), the decision was made to test the levels of "free" RLA in each subject's plasma.
+The "free" value corresponded to the amounts of RLA found in skeletal muscle by microdialysis and was extrapolated to account for plasma protein binding in humans.
+17 Since the therapeutic efficacy of a compound is associated with the "free" levels and levels of "free" drug concentration differ from species to species (and even wide inter-individual differences are known), the decision was made to test the levels of "free" RLA in each subject's plasma.

 This is the first study to demonstrate negligible amounts of "free" RLA, even at Cmax.
-This indicates that a re-assessment of a fundamental principle of pharmacology (i.e., the therapeutically active form of a drug or nutrient is correlated to the amount of "free" versus bound drug) relative to the mechanisms of transport and action of LA is necessary.
+This indicates that a re-assessment of a fundamental principle of pharmacology (i.e., the therapeutically active form of a drug or nutrient is correlated to the amount of "free" versus unbound drug) relative to the mechanisms of transport and action of LA is necessary.